ginguan/ginguan/README.md

 ## Project ##

-***•	Weather Website: a cross-platform smart weather application that indicates temperature changes compares to the previous day to give you a better understanding of your weather.
-Using DarkSky API,  Bootstrap, Node.js, CSS, and HTML, MongoDB.***

 ***•	Conference Travel Grant System Website: a website for user for conference travel grant with traveling location and tuition.
 Using Nodejs, Express.js, MongoDB ang jQuery. https://github.com/JerryFZhang/ConferenceTravelGrantSystem***

 ***•	Movie Database Website: a website allows user to search for movies/actors/directors and provides recommendation from different ranking, categories, set preferences, score the movies and write reviews.
 Using PHP, CSS, and HTML and SQL.***

 ***•	Tutorials Management Application: a web application allows users create, delete, search, update information of tutorials.
 Using HTML, Typescript, AngularJS. https://github.com/ginguan/simpleTutorial***

+***•	Weather Website: a web application that indicates temperature changes in the following few hours at customized location and compares weather of the previous day.
+Using weather API,  Bootstrap, Node.js, CSS, and HTML, MongoDB, JQuery.***

 ***•	Simple Car Rental System: a Java system that allows users to rent car for choosing dates, car model and get a total summary for final expenses.***